-Do not store Panthron™ or any other medicines in a bathroom or near sink.
+Do not store PANTHRON™ or any other medicines in a bathroom or near a sink.

-If your doctor tells you to stop taking Panthron™ or the tablets have passed their expiry date, ask your pharmacist what to do with any tablets that are left over.
+If your doctor tells you to stop taking PANTHRON™ or the expiry date has passed, ask your pharmacist what to do with any tablets that are left over.

 What it looks like

-- Panthron™ 40 mg tablets contain equivalent of 40 mg pantoprazole (as sodium sesquihydrate) and
+PANTHRON™ 40 mg tablets contain the equivalent of 40 mg pantoprazole and;

-Panthron™ tablets do not contain gluten, lactose, sucrose, tartrazine or other azo dyes.
+PANTHRON™ does not contain gluten, lactose, sucrose, tartrazine or any other azo dyes.